-In this tutorial we will show you how to install Python 3.7 on Debian 9 server.
+In this tutorial, we will show you how to install Python 3.7 on Debian 9 Stretch.
 For those of you who didn’t know, Python is an open-source and beginner-friendly programming language.
 Python 3.7 is the latest major release of the Python language, and it includes many new features such as postponed evaluation of type annotations, support for data classes and context variables, customization of access to module attributes, and more.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Python 3 on a Debian 9 (Stretch) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Python 3.7 on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

-Next, compile python source code on your system:
+Next, compile Python source code on your system:

 cd Python-3.7.2 sudo ./configure --enable-optimizations sudo make altinstall